klardotsh/gale/README.md

 functional, and legally-unencumbered language that compiles to Lua, running anywhere Lua 5.1+ can.
 What it lacks in academic background it tries to make up for in simplicity, ergonomics, and intuitiveness.
 Simply put: gluumy is here to Get Shit Done and get out of the way.
+It's opinionated and thus not for everyone or every use case, but in the right contexts, I hope it shines.

 gluumy has just a few core language constructs:

-- the function, with often-inferrable types
+- the function, with often-inferrable argument types
 - relatedly, the foreign function (to dip into raw Lua when needed)
 - the shape, which is a mix of structs (or tables), interfaces, and traits (or mixins)... or, if you prefer, "product types"